Lucy Turnbull

 Lucinda Mary Turnbull (née Hughes; born 30 March 1958) is an Australian businesswoman, philanthropist, and former local government politician.
 She served on the Sydney City Council from 1999 to 2004, including as Lord Mayor of Sydney from 2003 to 2004 – the first woman to hold the position.
 She has since held positions on a number of urban planning bodies, including as chief commissioner of the Greater Sydney Commission from 2015 to 2020.
-Her husband Malcolm Turnbull was prime minister of Australia from 2015 to 2018.
+Her husband Malcolm Turnbull was the 29th prime minister of Australia from 2015 to 2018.

 Early life and education

 Born Lucinda Mary Hughes, Turnbull is the daughter of Tom Hughes, a former Attorney-General of Australia.
 Her great-grandfather was Sir Thomas Hughes, the first Lord Mayor of Sydney.
 She was educated at Kincoppal-Rose Bay, Frensham School in Mittagong, Sydney Girls High School and the University of Sydney, where she graduated with a Bachelor of Laws in 1982.
 Turnbull also holds a Master of Business Administration from the Australian Graduate School of Management of the University of New South Wales.
 In September 2017, Turnbull received an honorary Doctorate of Letters for her substantial and sustained service and contribution to the University and to the Greater Western Sydney region.